-This Jiggly Japanese cheesecake recipe is the ultimate fluffy, souffle like cheesecake recipe that some refer to Japanese Cotton cheesecake due to its unique texture.
-The jiggly cheesecake consists of a few basics ingredients you probably already have at home, the most important part of the recipe is the actual technique that I will teach you!
+This Jiggly Japanese cheesecake recipe is the ultimate fluffy, souffle-like cheesecake that some refer to as Japanese Cotton cheesecake due to its unique texture.
+The jiggly cheesecake consists of a few basic ingredients you probably already have at home, the most important part of the recipe is the actual technique that I will teach you!

 - Milk: Whole milk is the best, definitely avoid using milk substitutes for this recipe unless you are aware of how to reformulate the recipe

 - Butter: Use always unsalted butter as you want to be in control of the quantity of the salt.
 I am using 82% fat content butter in all my recipes.
 While in most of the recipes butter needs to be at room temperature, this is an exception.
 Since butter will be heated, it is fine to use it straight out of the fridge

 - Flour & Cornstarch: I suggest using pastry flour, which is low in protein, combined with cornstarch for the fluffiest results.
 Perhaps it is not called pastry flour in your country, however, you can identify low protein flours by looking at the flour pack and checking the protein %